Skip to main content

 All output is JSON, making it easy for agents to parse:

-Run fdx call without arguments to see all available methods.
+Run fdx wallet without arguments to see all available wallet methods.
+Run fdx services to see all available services.

 Using FDX with Agent Frameworks